ttappr/powershell-interactor/README.md

 This is a minimal example of a browser extension that allows a Web application or site to interact with PowerShell running locally on the host system.

+I need some help resolving the issue described below.
+I tried to make it as easy as possible to run this example; I've even provided a simple web server that runs the web app with no configuration necessary.

 This design may be useful for extensions that show a nice feature rich popup page, and it's the main UI the user interacts with.
 However, this isn't a good setup to support arbitrary web pages communicating with the extension.